russell-archer/StoreHelper/README.md

 In the above screenshot you'll see that, unlike with the US storefront, the UK storefront isn't displaying the product's name.
 If you look at the `Product.storekit` file you'll see that the reason is because I haven't added localizations for the UK.

 # The Product type
-The `Product` struct is a an important object in `StoreKit2`.
+The `Product` struct is an important object in `StoreKit2`.
 We've seen how the `static` `Product.products(for:)` method is used to request product information from the App Store.
 It's also used for several other key operations:

 ![](./readme-assets/StoreHelperDemo14.png)